Key Ideas about this Work of Art

-Sculptures such as this one were created as tomb offerings and may have represented the deceased’s relatives or ancestors.
+Sculptures such as this one were created as tomb offerings and may have represented the deceased person’s relatives or ancestors.
 The people of Nayarit dug deep shaft tombs to house the dead.
-Multiple skeletons found in the large chambers of shaft tombs suggest that each tomb may have been a family crypt.
-Here a male warrior holds a wide-blade weapon in one hand and a birdlike image in the other.
-His loincloth includes a conch shell ornament, a costume element frequently worn by this type of warrior figure.
+Multiple skeletons found in the large chambers of shaft tombs suggest that each tomb may have been a family crypt, or burial site.

 tags: anthropology, family, ritual, function

 - Read about the shaft tombs used by the Nayarit.

 - See examples of Pre-Columbian ceramics found in shaft tombs.

 - Read an article about a recently discovered shaft tomb.

 Resources for Students